Test laboratory cleanliness

 Based on our years of experience, we see ourselves as experts in cleanliness and cleaning of medical devices.

-By cleanliness we mean the absence of chemical impurities, microorganisms or endotoxins, after the manufacturing process or after cleaning, disinfection and sterilisation of reusable medical devices.
+By cleanliness we mean the absence of chemical impurities, microorganisms or endotoxins, after the manufacturing process or after cleaning, disinfection and sterilisation of medical devices.

 To do so, we provide our customers with the following services from our company or through qualified cooperation partners: